 As part of its "Good Governance Policy", the Management Company of the Sub-Fund determines if a company does not follow good governance practices.
-Companies that do not follow good governance practices are excluded from the initial investment universe of the Sub-Fund.
-The data source used for all below mentioned criteria and to define the pass/fail good governance test of the Management Company is Sustainalytics.
+Companies that do not follow good governance practices are excluded from the initial investment universe of the Sub-Fund and will fall in the Good Governance exclusion List.
+The Good Governance principles, integrated into the AAIS "exclusion policy" are data driven and qualitative in nature.
+For purposes of the Good Governance test, the Management Company has defined criteria related to widely recognized industry- established norms, as set forth below:

-SFDR Component Indicator Exclusion Criteria Description Sound Management Structure UN Global Compact - Principle 10 Watchlist and Non- Compliant status Principle 10 of the UN Global Compact is related to anti- bribery and corruption and states businesses should work against corruption in all its forms, including extortion and bribery.
-Governance controversy assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: accounting irregularities, bribery and corruption, anti-competitive practices, sanctions as well as board composition.
+SFDR Component Indicator Exclusion Criteria Description Sound Management Structure UN Global Compact - Principle 10 Watchlist and Non- Compliant status Principle 10 of the UN Global Compact is related to anti-bribery and corruption and states businesses should work against corruption in all its forms, including extortion and bribery.
+Governance controversy assessment High & Severe Levels As part of the controversy assessment, the following topics are included: accounting irregularities, bribery and corruption, anticompetitive practices, sanctions as well as board composition.
 Employee Relations UN Global Compact - Principles 3, 4, 5 and 6 Watchlist and Non- Compliant status Principle 3, 4, 5 and 6 of the UN Global Compact are related to labour conditions.
 The principles state that businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; the elimination of all forms of forced and compulsory labour; the effective abolition of child labour; and the elimination of discrimination in respect of employment and occupation.
-Social Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: freedom of association, child/forced labour, health and safety, community relations, respect of human rights, labour standards, discrimination and harassment.
-Tax Compliance Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, taxes avoidance and evasion are taken into consideration.
-Remuneration of Staff Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, remuneration is taken into consideration
+Social Controversy Assessment High & Severe Levels As part of the controversy assessment, the following topics are included: freedom of association, child/forced labour, health and safety, community relations, respect of human rights, labour standards, discrimination and harassment.
+Tax Compliance Governance Controversy Assessment High & Severe Levels As part of the controversy assessment, taxes avoidance and evasion are taken into consideration.
+Remuneration of Staff Governance Controversy Assessment High & Severe Levels As part of the controversy assessment, remuneration is taken into consideration